katjatuma/katjatuma.github.io/index.md

 </h5>

 <ul style="text-align: left;">
+<li> International Conference on Evaluation and Assessment in Software Engineering (EASE) </li>
-<li> ESEC/FSE Industry Track 2022 </li>
+<li> International Conference on the Foundations of Software Engineering  (FSE) Industry </li>
+<li> International Conference on Availability, Reliability, and Security (ARES) </li>
+<li> International Conference on Model Driven Engineering Languages and Systems (MODELS) </li>
-<li> International Workshop on Continuous Software Evaluation and Certification, <a href="https://www.ares-conference.eu/workshops-eu-symposium/iwcsec-2022/">IWCSEC 2022</a> at ARES </li>
+<li> International Workshop on Continuous Software Evaluation and Certification, IWCSEC 2022 at ARES </li>
 <li> ACM Cloud Computing Security Workshop (CCSW'21) in conjunction with CCS'21  </li>
 <li> International Workshop on Graphical Models for Security (GraMSec'20) </li>
 <li> International Workshop on Security for and by Model-Driven Engineering (SecureMDE'20) </li>